We are growing and looking for the following positions for the 2021-2022 school year:

 Friday afternoons after lunch are devoted to activities for students to Learn, Experience, Apply and Participate (LEAP) in various activities and clubs that extend and enrich classroom instruction.

-All LAB staff members are required to participate in the Orton-Gillingham Associate Level training during the last two weeks in June.
+All Lakes & Bridges staff members are required to participate in the Orton-Gillingham Associate Level training during the last two weeks in June.
 There is no cost for the training for employees.
 There may also be more required professional development during the summer, as well as ongoing professional development throughout the school year.

 Salary and medical benefits will be similar to local school districts.
 Employees will have a retirement plan; however, the SC Retirement System will not be offered.